top of page

 There are a number of fundamental issues with our current system of law.
 Most of these derive from a very basic assumption that is built into the foundation of all of our law, an assumption we believe is fundamentally incorrect, and as a result, damaging to the practice of law.
 This assumption is conflict of interest.
 Most of our law, and much of the way we live our life, assumes conflict of interest, that two or more parties will most likely have interests which are different and are therefore in conflict with each other.
 We believe the opposite is always true, there is never fundamental conflict of interest, instead there is always common interest.

-The assumption of conflict of interest causes huge problems when it is the basis in any interaction or negotiation, it means that all parties start off with a fundamental distrust of each other as they believe they all want different things and will try and manipulate an agreement that is favourable to them.
-This assumption dominates the way we practice law, consider the processes of negotiating contracts, and resolving disputes, (which encompass the majority of law practice), these processes proceed in the same way, as described in the next paragraph.
-We wish to be clear that we do not wish to criticise solicitors or the legal system, we understand they have sincere intentions and do their best to achieve a good outcome, we simply wish to describe clearly the problems with the way the legal system is set up, as follows:
+The assumption of conflict of interest causes huge problems when it is the basis in any interaction or negotiation, it means that all parties start off with a fundamental distrust of each other as they believe they all want different things and it encourages the manipulation of agreements in order to secure favourable terms.
+We wish to be clear that we do not wish to criticise solicitors or those who work in the legal professions, we understand they have sincere intentions and do their best to achieve a good outcome, we simply wish to describe clearly the problems with the way the legal system is set up, and propose solutions to them as follows:

 I personally experienced an insurance claim dispute that involved a sum of about half a £million for damage by fire to commercial property I own.
 The relevant facts and the evidence was pretty straight forward, it could have easily be written on a few sides of A4.
 However I was advised by my solicitor that it would cost a minimum of £100,000 to put the case through court, plus court fees, and in the worst case scenario if I lost, I could end up paying all the defendants legal fees, again a minimum of £100,000!
 I simply could not afford the financial risk, and emotionally I felt it was more than I could reasonably cope with, I had to walk away from my insurance claim, and I did not receive one penny.
 This is not exceptional at all, I would suggest it is more likely a norm.
 I think it is fair to say anyone who has been in these types of processes, such as divorce, disputes, contract negotiation, etc, will be well aware of the extreme stress, costs, and time even the simplest of legal processes can involve.

-There is another fundamental issue created by high cost, it massively favours the wealthy, and places anyone who is less than wealthy in a very disadvantaged position indeed, as they cannot afford the costs, and ultimately the high financial risks of a court case, quite often resulting in them not seeking justice at all.
+There is another fundamental issue created by high cost, it hugely favours the wealthy, and places anyone who is less than wealthy in a very disadvantaged position indeed.
+This is because they cannot afford the costs of instructing solicitors, let alone a court case and the high financial risks associated with it, quite often resulting in them not seeking justice at all.
 This effect is increased even more because the very wealthy will higher the top solicitors who can charge thousands of pounds an hour.
 These solicitors can in some cases become legal mercenaries, and I have personally watched them in a number of hearings, bullying, manipulating, and intimidating witnesses, with judges doing nothing to stop them.
 The environment of our legal system assumes conflict of interest, legal warfare, and aggressive interrogation, as the normal and correct way of negotiating and resolving dispute.
-It is profoundly dysfunctional and fundamentally unjust as a result, and requires a full restructuring.
+The supreme irony of our legal system is that the only conflict of interest that exists is not between the clients it represents, but in the way our legal system works.
+This is because having two solicitors acting for two different clients, encourages more disagreement, and more fees for the solicitors.
+So if solicitors do a good job they will be paid less, and if they do a bad job they will be paid more!
+This is a very obvious and fundamental conflict of interest that we are certainly not the first to point out.

 Summary of the issues with our current legal system: